andreaswitzen/4X-Demo/README.md

 A small demo 4X strategy game made in Unity in 2021-2022.

 Features:
-- Turn-based 4X gameplay
+- Turn-based 4X gameplay against a simple AI opponent.
-- Simple AI opponent
-- Dynamic user interface
+- A tutorial system and dynamic user interface that teaches you how to play.
-- Tutorial system
-- Test mode that lets you watch the AI play itself
+- A test mode that lets you watch the AI play itself.

 ### [Download latest Windows build](https://github.com/andreaswitzen/4X-Demo/releases/download/v1.0.0/4X-Demo.v1.0.0.zip)